-Governor Pritzker has issued a stay-at-home order effective March 21 at 5 p.m. for the state of Illinois.
+Governor Pritzker has extended the stay-at-home order through May for the state of Illinois.
 As things are rapidly changing both nationally and locally to help minimize the spread of the COVID-19 virus and other germs, the plans for our move-out procedure have also changed.

-We have further instruction on how to retrieve, ship, or store your personal belongings for any students who did not return.
+We have further instructions for move-out including how to retrieve, ship, or store your personal belongings for any students who did not return.

 We appreciate your patience and understanding during this ever-evolving situation.